Influence of the majority group on individual judgments in online spontaneous conversations: Results

 \subsection{Opinion expression after the verdict disclosure}

-Figure \ref{fig:odd_ratios} illustrates the result of the textual analysis described in Section \ref{subsec:text-analysis}.
+Figures \ref{fig:odd_ratios} and \ref{fig:odd_ratios_for_each_verdict} illustrates the result of the textual analysis described in Section \ref{subsec:text-analysis}.
 We find that all the ten dimensions have a significant association with the majority judgment being publicly revealed, with the exception of identity (i.e., the shared sense of belonging to the same group).

-The lack of this dimension is not surprising.
-One of the main differences between online and face-to-face communication lies in the way traditional markers of identity (such as gender and age) are expressed~\citep{IdentityandOnlineGroups}.
-Especially related to individual identification in online communities, it has been shown how anonymity leads to de-individuation on the group level~\citep{IdentityandOnlineGroups}.
+The lack of this dimension in the dataset is not surprising.
+According to SIDE (Section \ref{sec:theoretical_framework}), one of the main differences between online and face-to-face communication lies in the way traditional markers of social identity (such as gender and age) are available or expressed~\citep{IdentityandOnlineGroups}.
+Especially related to individual identification in online communities, it has been shown how anonymity leads to de-individuation on the group level.
 In the \texttt{AITA} subreddit, conversations revolve around resolving interpersonal conflicts and seeking support, and participants are asked by the community rules to motivate their judgments by expressing their opinions on characters' behavior.
-Users are likely to answer the ``Am I The Asshole'' question appealing on private experiences, moral values, and personal wisdom, rather than constructing or asserting a group belonging with other participants or with the author of the story. this supports the obtained evidence about the absence of group identity expression in texts.
+Users are likely to answer the ``Am I The Asshole'' question appealing on private experiences, moral values, and personal wisdom, rather than constructing or asserting a group belonging with other participants or with the author of the story.
+This supports the obtained evidence about the absence of group identity expression in texts, already suggesting that we should not expect a confirmation of \textbf{H1}.